weewx/weewx/docs_src/custom/horizon-skin.md

 surfaces, the type sizes, the corner radius, the colours the charts read for their grid and axes.

-Any of them can be overridden from `skin.conf`, so restyling the skin is a change to your configuration and not to a file that the next upgrade will overwrite.
+Any of them can be overridden from a stylesheet of your own, so restyling the skin is a file you keep and not a change to one that the next upgrade will overwrite.

 ## Layout